 Tip #5.
 For best results, keep your bleach fresh.

-Just like any other House Cleaning agents, the effectiveness of a product depends on the storage.
+Just like any other house cleaning agent, the effectiveness of a product depends on the storage.
 Keep bleach bottles in a room with less to zero exposure to light and air.
 The opaque bottles of bleach are designed to eliminate the light that may cause its active ingredients to break down.